Frequently Asked Questions

 • Enables some investors in the free market to express a preference for, and fund, low carbon dioxide intensity energy and other products.

-Why is CCS Necessary?
+Why is CCUS necessary?

-To reduce CO2 emissions, the Intergovernmental Panel on Climate Change has estimated the cost for clean energy security globally to more than double without CCS.
-Adding CCS to existing plants is lower cost than total replacement.
+To reduce carbon dioxide (CO2) emissions, the Intergovernmental Panel on Climate Change has estimated the cost for clean energy security globally to more than double without carbon capture, use, and storage (CCUS).

 Carbon dioxide transportation